mortonprod/ember-contact-app/README.md

-# Ember-contact-app
+# Introduction

 This is a small contact ember app.
-You can visit the app on github (here)[https://mortonprod.github.io/ember-contact-app/]
+You can visit the app on github [here](https://mortonprod.github.io/ember-contact-app/)

 It is not a production build since it is missing a few things